Here is the programme for our 2026 Annual Teachers and Advisers Conference to give you an idea of what to expect.

 This session covers the ways first year students are encouraged to challenge historical myths and stereotypes in the classroom.
 We will look at sessions that introduce them to the ways myths and stereotypes take hold in the public imagination and what historians can do to push back.
 In particular, we will discuss the ways students can think of themselves as historians from the very beginning of their university journeys by undertaking historical research to challenge these myths, and how this helps them to develop transferrable skills.

-We are working hard to finalise plans for our annual teachers' and advisers' conference in June, we will update this page with more details as they are confirmed.
-Please do get in touch with us if you have any questions about the event in the meantime, we'd love to hear from you.
+Please do get in touch with us if you have any questions about the event, we'd love to hear from you.

 We are pleased to offer a range of online resources including self-directed and live study skills workshops, a suite of resources for those studying the EPQ and recorded school and college talks, including student finance, personal statements and more.